Nibbio5/Mac-scheduling-analysis-on-OCUDU/README.md

 ### 1. 5G Core Network (5GCN)
 *   **Software Core:** **Open5GS**, an open-source implementation of the 5G Core.
 *   **Configuration:** Configured with custom Network Slicing (S-NSSAI) and Dedicated APNs.
 Static routing and NAT are established between the host system and the containerized core.
+Configurations file are inside the __configuration__ folder.

 ### 2. Radio Access Network (gNodeB)
 *   **SDR Frontend:** **Ettus USRP B210** transceiver connected via high-speed USB interface acting as the RF frontend.
 *   **Protocol Stack:** **srsRAN** integrated within the **OCUDU framework**.
-*   **Custom Tuning:** The `gnb.yaml` file was modified to adapt PHY-layer parameters, physical resource blocks (PRBs), and scheduling policies (`scheduler_policy.h`) for multi-user testcases.
+*   **Custom Tuning:** The `gnb.yaml` file (present in the __configuration__ folder) was modified to adapt PHY-layer parameters, physical resource blocks (PRBs), and scheduling policies (`scheduler_policy.h`) for multi-user testcases.

 ### 3. User Equipments (UEs) & Traffic Generation
 *   **Devices under Test:** Commercial **Quectel 5G modules** equipped with custom lab SIM cards and connected directly to test laptops.
-*   **Traffic Generator:** **iPerf3** is run on the client laptops to generate synthetic Uplink (UL) and Downlink (DL) traffic flows.
+*   **Traffic Generator:** **iPerf3** is run on the client laptops via UDP mode to generate Uplink (UL) and Downlink (DL) traffic flows.
 *   **Performance Tracking:**
-    *   **PCAP Logging:** Packet captures (PCAP) are recorded on the gNodeB host PC via Wireshark to accurately estimate MAC-layer scheduling latency.
+    *   **PCAP Logging:** Packet captures (PCAP) are recorded on the gNodeB host PC via Wireshark to accurately estimate throughput.
     *   **Metrics Extraction:** Real-time JSON output metrics are streamed via WebSocket and parsed using **Python and Pandas** to compare the performance profiles of the selected scheduling algorithms.
 ## Data Generation & PCAP Capturing

 To evaluate the scheduling performance of each algorithm under realistic conditions, we generate controlled traffic and capture raw packet data directly at the gNodeB interface.
-This allows us to perform high-resolution diagnostics of throughput, packet queues, and MAC-layer latency.
+This allows us to perform diagnostics of throughput and packet queues.

 ### 1. Synthetic Traffic Generation (iPerf3)
 *   **Traffic Engine:** We utilize **iPerf3** to generate continuous, bidirectional TCP/UDP traffic flows between the client laptops (connected to the Quectel 5G UEs) and the 5G Core Network.